 Starting from a back corner, measure the shower area, mark each piece and cut to fit with a circular saw.

-Measure the width of the area the end piece must fit at corners.
-Mark the top, bottom and middle.
-Use a straight edge to draw a line on the plastic bead board.
-Cut with a hand saw.
-Apply a larger amount of glue on end pieces, then gently push the piece onto the groove of the previous piece and push into place.
+Measure the width of the area the end piece must fit at corners and mark the top, bottom and middle.
+Use a straight edge to draw a line on the plastic bead board, then cut with a hand saw.
+Apply a larger amount of panel adhesive on end pieces, then gently push the piece onto the groove of the previous piece and push into place.
 Carefully nail on the edge to hold in place.

-Use a drill with a drill bit the same size as the pipes to cut out the area for the pipes to fit through the bead board.
+Measure and mark the end pieces, especially the pipe locations.
+Use a drill with a hole saw to cut out the holes for the pipes to fit through the bead board.

-Cut manufactured corner trim and install on corners of the shower surround.
+Cut manufactured corner trim to size.
+Glue and install on corners of the shower surround.